Amon of Judah: Life

 The Hebrew Bible records that Amon continued his father Manasseh's practice of idolatry and set up pagan images as his father had done.
 II Kings states that Amon "did that which was evil in the sight of Yahweh, as did Manasseh his father.
 And he walked in all the way that his father walked in, and served the idols that his father served, and worshipped them."
 Similarly, II Chronicles records that "…he did that which was evil in the sight of the Lord, as did Manasseh his father; and Amon sacrificed unto all the graven images which Manasseh his father had made, and served them."
 The Talmudic tradition recounts that "Amon burnt the Torah, and allowed spider webs to cover the altar [through complete disuse] ...
 Amon sinned very much."
 Like other textual sources, Flavius Josephus too criticizes the reign of Amon, describing his reign in similar terms to the biblical accounts.

-Arnold J. Toynbee considers that Amon was a pious conservative, defending the faith of his ancestors from Yahweh-only iconoclasts.
+Conversely, rather than as lapses from a previous strict Mosaic monotheism, accounting for contemporary domestic and foreign counterparts, Arnold J. Toynbee thinks as nearer to historical truth of Amon as well as Manasseh as pious conservatives, defending the faith of their ancestors.

 After reigning two years, Amon was assassinated by his servants or officials, who conspired against him, and he was succeeded by his son Josiah, who at the time was eight years old.
-After Amon's assassination his murderers became unpopular with the "people of the land", and they were ultimately killed.
+After Amon's assassination, his murderers became unpopular with the "people of the land," and they were ultimately killed.
 It was the people of the land who proclaimed Josiah as his successor; it is not clear what succession would have been anticipated by the officials who assassinated Amon.
-Some scholars, such as Abraham Malamat, assert that Amon was assassinated because people disliked the heavy influence that Assyria, an age-old enemy of Judah responsible for the destruction of the Kingdom of Israel, had upon him.
+Some scholars, such as Abraham Malamat, assert that Amon was assassinated because people disliked the heavy influence that the Neo-Assyrian Empire, an age-old enemy of Judah responsible for the Assyrian destruction of the Kingdom of Israel, had upon him.

 Era

 Amon's reign was in the midst of a transitional time for the Levant and the entire Mesopotamian region.
-To the east of Judah, the Assyrian Empire was beginning to disintegrate while the Babylonian Empire had not yet risen to replace it.
-To the west, Egypt was still recovering under Psamtik I from its Assyrian occupation, transforming from a vassal state to an autonomous ally.
+To the east of the Kingdom of Judah, the Neo-Assyrian Empire was beginning to disintegrate while the Neo-Babylonian Empire had not yet risen to replace it.
+To the west, the Saïte Egypt was still recovering under pharaoh Psamtik I from the Assyrian occupation of 673-63, transforming from a vassal state to an autonomous ally.
 In this power vacuum, many smaller states such as Judah were able to govern themselves without foreign intervention from larger empires.

-Rabbinic Literature
+Rabbinic literature

 The opinion that Amon was the most sinful of all the wicked kings of Judah (II Chron. xxxiii.
-23) is brought out in the Talmud (Sanh.
-103b) as follows:
+23) is brought out in the Talmud in tractate Sanhedrin 103b) as follows: